triton-inference-server/model_analyzer/docs/metrics.md

 ## GPU metrics

-These are metrics currently captured using DCGM.
+These are metrics captured by the tritonserver using DCGM.
 They are recorded for each GPU in fixed intervals during perf analyzer runs and then aggregated across all the records for a run.